muhammad-waleed-dar/Weather-Prediction-ML/README.md

 **Notebook:** [`Phase2-Visualization/Visualization_FeatureEngineering.ipynb`](./Phase2-Visualization/Visualization_FeatureEngineering.ipynb)

 This notebook reloads the raw dataset (rather than continuing from Phase 1's encoded output) so plots use readable labels — actual month names, `Yes`/`No`, location names — instead of Label-Encoded integers.
 Encoding happens later, only when data is handed to a model.
+Every visualization includes a title, axis labels, and a brief written interpretation, per the task requirements.

 ### Engineered Features